morgen-peschke/trans-factsheet/README.md

 **We didn't always hold the same attitudes or use the same terminology for genders that we do now.**

 * [History Extra: BBC](https://www.historyextra.com/period/great-misconception/)
-    * Interesting origins of gendered terms and raising children
+    * Interesting origins of gendered terms and raising children.
     * _"Nor have boys always even been called boys. **Until the late 15th century the word 'girl' simply means a child of either sex**.
 Boys, where they had to be differentiated, were referred to as 'knave girls' and girls in the female sense were called 'gay girls'.
 Equally a boy could be a 'knave child' and a girl a 'maiden child'.
 The